Freedom in the World

 After achieving independence from Portugal in 1975, Cape Verde was governed for 16 years as a Marxist, one-party state under the African Party for the Independence of Guinea and Cape Verde, later renamed the African Party for the Independence of Cape Verde (PAICV).
 In 1991, the country became the first former Portuguese colony in Africa to abandon Marxist political and economic systems, and the Movement for Democracy (MPD) won a landslide victory in the first democratic elections that year.
 In 1995, the MPD was returned to power with 59 percent of the vote.
 President Antonio Mascarenhas Monteiro’s mandate ended in 2001, after he had served two terms.

-In legislative elections in January 2006, the PAICV won a majority of the 72 seats in the National Assembly, taking 41 compared with the MPD’s 29; the Democratic and Independent Cape Verdean Union, a smaller opposition party, won the remaining 2 seats.
-Pires of the PAICV won a new five-year mandate in the presidential election that followed in February, taking 51.2 percent of the vote.
-His closest rival, Veiga, claimed that the results were fraudulent, but international election monitors deemed them free and fair.
+In legislative elections in January 2006, the PAICV won a majority of the 72 seats in the National Assembly, taking 41 compared with the MPD’s 29; the Democratic and Independent Cape Verdean Union, a smaller opposition party, won the remaining two seats.
+Pires won a new five-year mandate in the presidential election that followed in February, taking 51.2 percent of the vote.
+His closest rival, Veiga, claimed that the results were fraudulent, but they were endorsed by international election monitors.

 Large numbers of migrants from other African countries continued to stop in Cape Verde while trying to reach Europe.
-Under pressure from the European Union (EU), local authorities continued to crack down on would-be migrants, apprehending and repatriating several hundred in 2007.
-Also during the year, the government announced that it would seek to negotiate exemptions from clauses guaranteeing free circulation and migration between members of the Economic Community of West African States (ECOWAS), to which Cape Verde belonged.
-In April, U.S. naval forces conducted training exercises with the Cape Verdean Coast Guard to improve maritime security, and the Spanish government in July sent a boat and aircraft to patrol the waters surrounding Cape Verde in an effort to curb immigration and drug trafficking through West Africa to Europe.
-In November, the EU agreed to a special partnership with Cape Verde on good governance, security, and stability.
-The partnership enhances EU support for economic development in Cape Verde, while aiming to turn the archipelago into a shield against traffickers of migrants and illegal drugs by opening up its waters to EU security agencies’ patrols and intelligence-gathering.
+In 2007, authorities apprehended and repatriated several hundred would-be migrants.
+The government also announced that it would seek to negotiate exemptions from clauses guaranteeing free circulation and migration between members of the Economic Community of West African States (ECOWAS), to which Cape Verde belonged.
+Also in 2007, the European Union (EU) agreed to enhance its support for economic development in Cape Verde, while aiming to turn the archipelago into a shield against traffickers of migrants and illegal drugs by opening up its waters to EU security agencies’ patrols and intelligence-gathering.
+In June 2008, Cape Verde and the EU signed an agreement under which Cape Verdeans would have easier access to signatory EU member states, in particular for seasonal work, while Cape Verde would undertake specific commitments to contain illegal migration to Europe.

 Cape Verde is an electoral democracy.
 The president and members of the 72-seat National Assembly are elected by universal suffrage for five-year terms.
 The prime minister, who nominates the other members of the cabinet, is himself nominated by the National Assembly and appointed by the president.
 International observers considered the 2006 presidential and legislative elections to be free and fair.

 The left-leaning PAICV has dominated Cape Verde for much of its postindependence history.
-The main opposition party is the centrist Movement for Democracy (MPD).
+The main opposition party is the centrist MPD.
 The only other party to hold seats in the National Assembly is the much smaller Democratic and Independent Cape Verdean Union.

-In an October 2006 opinion article, Prime Minister Jose Maria Pereira Neves claimed that Cape Verde had “zero” corruption.
 While the actual toll of corruption is difficult to gauge, the country has repeatedly been singled out by donor nations and international organizations for good governance.
-The U.S. government gave the country a vote of confidence in 2005 by agreeing to provide $110 million in aid from the Millennium Challenge Account, based on a positive evaluation of its good governance and anticorruption initiatives.
-In March 2007, the government announced that it would introduce a new law to strengthen anticorruption provisions.
-Cape Verde was ranked 49 out of 180 countries in Transparency International’s 2007 Corruption Perceptions Index.
+The U.S. government gave the country a vote of confidence in 2005 by agreeing to provide $110 million in aid from the Millennium Challenge Account, based on a positive evaluation of its governance and anticorruption initiatives.
+The U.S. State Department reported in 2008 that police corruption was not significant.
+Cape Verde was ranked 47 out of 180 countries in Transparency International’s 2008 Corruption Perceptions Index.

 Religious freedom is respected in practice, and the constitution requires the separation of church and state.
 However, the vast majority of Cape Verdeans belong to the Roman Catholic Church, whose followers enjoy a somewhat privileged status.
 Academic freedom is respected.

 Freedoms of assembly and association are legally guaranteed and respected in practice.
-Human rights groups, including the National Commission on the Rights of Man and the Ze Moniz Association for Solidarity and Development, operate freely.
+Nongovernmental organizations operate freely.
 The constitution also protects the right to unionize, and workers may form and join unions without restriction.
 The U.S. State Department has found in its annual human rights report that while collective bargaining is permitted, it rarely occurs.

 The judiciary is independent but understaffed and slow-moving, and cases are frequently delayed.
 In May 2007, National Assembly president Aristides Lima acknowledged that the judicial police force lacks funding and is unable to cover the entire country.
 Prison conditions are poor and characterized by overcrowding.
-In December 2005, prison guards reportedly abused inmates at the Sao Martinho Prison following a riot in which a prisoner was killed.
-A criminal case was brought against several prison guards in connection with the incident, the status of which was unclear in 2007.
+Police beatings of detainees have been reported; in December 2005, prison guards reportedly abused inmates at the Sao Martinho Prison following a riot in which a prisoner was killed.

 Ethnic divisions are not a salient problem in Cape Verde, although tensions occasionally flare between the authorities and West African immigrants.

-At the encouragement of the government and civil society, more women are reporting criminal offenses such as spousal abuse and rape.
+Three new female members of parliament were elected in 2006, bringing the postelection total of women legislators to 11.
 The government amended the penal code in 2004 to include sex crimes and verbal and mental abuse against women and children as punishable acts.
-The government is a signatory to the African Protocol on the Rights of Women, which came into force in November 2005.
+Nonetheless, the government did not effectively enforce the law, according to the U.S. State Department.
+The government is a signatory to the African Protocol on the Rights of Women, which came into force in 2005.
 The protocol seeks to set international legal standards for women’s rights, such as the criminalization of female genital mutilation and the prohibition of abuse of women in advertising and pornography.
-In 2007, a government reproductive health official announced that Cape Verde’s fertility rate had decreased by half over the past 20 years.
+However, despite legal prohibitions, violence and discrimination against women remain widespread.